Quebec City mosque shooting: Context

-Attack on mosque
+Attack on the mosque

-Just before 7:54 p.m, Bissonnette walked up the snow-covered driveway to the front of the mosque, opened the case carrying the .223-caliber vz.
-58 semi-automatic rifle, and loaded it.
+Just before 7:54 p.m, Bissonnette walked up the snow-covered driveway to the front of the mosque, opened the case carrying the rifle, and loaded it.
 Two brothers, Mamadou Barry, age 42, and Ibrahima Barry, age 39, put on their coats in the lobby of the mosque as others in the main room socialized or prayed privately.
 Just after 7:54, they left the building.
-The gunman pointed his .223-caliber vz.
-58 semi-automatic rifle at them and pulled the trigger, but the gun jammed.
+The gunman pointed his rifle at them and pulled the trigger, but the gun jammed.
 Frightened, the brothers backed against the front door, slipped on the ice, and fell.
-The shooter dropped the .223-caliber vz.
-58 semi-automatic rifle, feigned a smile to indicate it was a joke, and took out a 9mm Glock 17 Gen 4 semi-automatic pistol from under his coat.
+The shooter dropped the rifle, feigned a smile to indicate it was a joke, and took out a pistol from under his coat.
 The Barry brothers quickly got up to flee, but Bissonnette opened fire, hitting Ibrahima in the left arm, back, and abdomen, causing him to collapse.
 He then approached the fallen victim, shooting him in the head.
 Mamadou Barry, hit in the shoulder and thigh, attempted to flee before collapsing several feet away.
 Bissonnette then shot him in the head.

 Two other worshippers at the doorway saw the gunman approach and fled down the lobby corridor to the main prayer room.
 Panic then ensued in the prayer room.
-The shooter entered the mosque, firing all ten rounds in his 9mm Glock 17 Gen 4 semi-automatic pistol.
+The shooter entered the mosque, firing all ten rounds in his semi-automatic pistol.
 He used the ensuing chaos to retreat into the lobby and reload.
 Several men rushed into the mihrab to hide, while others escaped through emergency exits.
 One man managed to grab a child and hide her behind a column.